Travel 5 minutes 08 August 2024

 Another name given to the fog was London Particular, popularised by Dickens himself.
 As a result of ‘pea-souper’ and ‘London Particular’ both being names for the fog, people then started using London Particular as a name for pea soup – and it stuck.
 Nowadays, when the ingredients are in season, high-end versions of the dish are available from eateries like The Drapers Arms, a smart gastropub in Islington.

-Le Gavroche Was the UK’s First Restaurant to Receive Three Michelin Stars
+Le Gavroche Was the UK’s First Restaurant to Receive Three MICHELIN Stars

 Le Gavroche, which closed its doors for the final time in 2024, brought classic French cuisine to London in 1967.
 The brainchild of French chefs Albert and Michel Roux, the revolutionary restaurant changed the face of the capital’s cooking for decades to come, with its immense influence still felt today.
-The brothers earned their first Michelin Star in 1974 and their second three years later.
+The brothers earned their first MICHELIN Star in 1974 and their second three years later.

-In 1982, they were awarded a third Michelin Star and became the first restaurant in the UK to achieve such a feat.
+In 1982, they were awarded a third Star and became the first restaurant in the UK to achieve such a feat.
 The business remained in the family throughout its lifetime, passing to Albert’s son Michel Roux Jr in 1991, who ran the establishment until its last-ever service.

 The dining room at Le Gavroche (© Issy Croker)